creode/wordpress-blocks/README.md

 It will also output a couple of lines that can be copy and pasted into your `functions.php` file to include the block class and get started quickly.

 ### Creating child blocks
 Child blocks are defined within your block class inside the `child_blocks()` function.
-You can just need to return an array of new `CreodeBlocks\ChildBlock` instances from it.
+You can just need to return an array of new `Creode_Blocks\Child_Block` instances from it.

 ## Roadmap